 So what are some Airbnb app features that improve the UX?
 Let’s have a look:

 - The search function: It’s one of (if not the) most important features of the app.
-You start off by filling in when and where you are looking for accommodation and who is coming on your trip.
+You start by filling in when and where you are looking for accommodation and who is coming on your trip.

 Airbnb applies the Law of Proximity to the search function, meaning that elements placed close together are perceived as related.
 Grouping these questions together helps the customer access relevant details faster.
 It’s quick, easy and ensures that you receive search results that fit your wishes. - The search results: The results are displayed together with the price both on a map view and in a list.
-The map allows you to make quicker decisions based on additional information, like proximity to public transport, landmarks, the city center, you name it.
+The map allows you to make quicker decisions based on additional information, like proximity to public transport, landmarks, the city centre, you name it.

 As you can hear, it’s not just about what features you have.
 It’s also about how they are designed and what function they serve.